 Acute injuries are far too common not just in Newton, but statewide.
 There were a total of 2,820 deaths in Massachusetts in 2008.
 According to Mass.gov, 31 percent of all fatalities among residents aged 44 and under happened because of unintentional injuries.
 Accidental injury was the leading cause of death within this age group.
 The top causes of accidental injuries leading to death included:

 - Falls, which were the second leading cause of injury-related death after poisonings.

 - Motor vehicle accidents, which account for 13-percent of deaths resulting from accidental injuries.

 In Newton, City Data reports one death in a motor vehicle collision on city streets in 2011 and four fatalities in Newton crashes in 2010.

 When any type of injury occurs, the victim or surviving family members can take legal action against those responsible.Newton Injury Victims Have Rights

 Victims of personal injury in Newton can pursue a claim to be “made whole” for losses.
 Cases may be resolved outside of court or victims can have a jury determine if the defendant was negligent and what an appropriate damage amount should be.
 Generally, compensation is available for medical costs; wages lost; pain and suffering; emotional distress and wrongful death.

-Schedule your free consultation with a Newton personal injury lawyer at the Law Offices of Jeffrey S. Glassman.
+Schedule your free consultation with a Newton personal injury lawyer at Jeffrey Glassman Injury Lawyers.
 Call (617) 777-7777 or contact us online.